mufancom/boring-router/doc/references/route-schema.md

 ## Query

 The ability of handling query string in Boring Router is limited for now.
-It has some handful usages, but all `$query` definition is handled as optional strings without validations.
+It has some handy usages, but all `$query` definition is handled as optional strings without validations.

 > This problem can be partially solved by [Extension](/references/route-schema#extension) & [Service](/references/service#managed-extension).